microsoft/ADBench/docs/python/Modules.md

     import utils
     ```

 3. Create a test class inherited form `utils.BaseTestClass`.
-This base class has additional assertions and also provides parametrization, so, you will able to create common tests for several modules.
+This base class has additional assertions and also provides parametrization, so you are able to create common tests for several modules using its.

 5. If you don't need parametrization, then just add the following code to the end of the file:
     ```python